browserhtml/browserhtml/README.md

 And eventually be able to render Firefox Desktop with [Servo](https://github.com/servo/servo) (which will never support XUL).
 And maybe, one day, host the Firefox UI online (trusted app?).

-**Current code** is ugly (really).
-It works on Linux, Windows and Mac.
-The browser supports basic features (tabs, navigation, history, ssl, devtools, search, zoom, …).

 The project is split in two modules: **the app** and **the runtime (HTMLRunner)** (see below for details).

 ![Firefox.html screenshot](https://cloud.githubusercontent.com/assets/373579/5206795/f2153b1c-75a4-11e4-8bb7-da6c94c0a050.png)